HL7/fhir-saner/input/pagecontent/transaction-1.md

 ###### Read on Required Resources

-A client must be able to read individual resources that are returned or referenced within resources returned by a query.
-Since MeasureReport references at the very least, Measure, Organization, and Location these must all be able to be read.
+A client **shall** be able to read individual resources that are returned or referenced within resources returned by a query.
+Since MeasureReport references at the very least, Measure, Organization, and Location these **shall** all be able to be read.

-The MeasureSource <b>SHALL</b> demonstrate the FHIR read operation on  the Location, MeasureReport, Measure and Organization resources.
+The MeasureSource <b>shall</b> demonstrate the FHIR read operation on  the Location, MeasureReport, Measure and Organization resources.

 ###### Read in CSV Format

 Read a given MeasureReport using the CSV Format.
 See [CSV Conversion](CSV_Conversion.html) for details.

-The MeasureConsumer <b>MAY</b> demonstrate the FHIR $read-csv operation on  the MeasureReport resource with the following parameters.
+The MeasureConsumer <b>may</b> support the FHIR $read-csv operation on  the MeasureReport resource with the following parameters.
-The MeasureSource <b>SHALL</b> demonstrate the FHIR $read-csv operation on  the MeasureReport resource with the following parameters.
+The MeasureSource <b>shall</b> demonstrate the FHIR $read-csv operation on  the MeasureReport resource with the following parameters.

 <ol>